fabionatalini/climate-data/README.md

-In this repository there are codes to manipulate climate data.
+In this project there are functions and programs to manipulate and plot climate data.
+I develop this project for personal interest, and it is also partly related to my activities as researcher and data scientist.
-I developed these codes during my research works in forest ecology.
-You may find them useful for studies in ecology and environmental sciences.
 The codes are written with the R programming language.
+This project can be interesting and useful to geographers, climatologists, ecologists, agricultural/forest/environmental engineers, as well as to students, academics and teachers.